-At Plug and Play we’re a small, close knit team and choosing our next recruit carefully is really important to us.
+At Plug & Play we’re a small, close knit team and choosing our next recruit carefully is really important to us.
 We don’t have a long interview process, usually just a telephone interview and one face to face interview, both of which are fairly informal.
 However, there are certain things that never fail to impress us and despite sounding obvious, are things that are regularly ignored by candidates.

 Arrive at the right time

 It’s an obvious one, but it’s not uncommon for a candidate to misjudge how long it’ll take to get here, get caught in traffic or get lost en route.
 Our whole business is built around giving good customer service, so if you are late to an interview, it doesn’t suggest that you’ll be able to get to client meetings promptly.

 Having said that, we often have candidates arrive too early, interrupting a meeting that hasn’t yet finished or the previous interview!
 Arriving more than 10 minutes early can be inconvenient.
 Make sure you aren’t late by leaving in good time and then find the building you need to go to.
 Once you’ve scoped out exactly where the office is, find a coffee shop and collect your thoughts before heading into the interview, feeling relaxed because you’re neither too early nor too late.

 Like many agencies, we have an informal dress code and usually conduct interviews in jeans and a t-shirt.
 Even if this is your normal attire at work, dressing smartly helps you look professional and feel prepared.
 It’s always better to be too smart than too casual and many of our clients have a corporate dress code, so demonstrating that you do scrub up well is essential.